Webex cloud app

 2. Add additional groups as needed (maximum of 75 groups).

-Regardless of how many group names you enter, the SAML response will include only groups that a user is a member of (directly or indirectly).
+Regardless of how many group names you enter, the SAML response includes only groups that a user is a member of (directly or indirectly).
 For more information, go to About group membership mapping .

 12. Click Finish.